 Warsaw is a very small city located in the state of Missouri.
 With a population of 2,100 people and four constituent neighborhoods, Warsaw is the 241st largest community in Missouri.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.84% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Warsaw has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Warsaw has few renters and college students.
 But the biggest reason it is quieter in Warsaw than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Warsaw may be for you.

 Compared to the rest of the country, citizens of Warsaw spend much less time in their cars: on average, their commute to work is only 17.98 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 The percentage of people in Warsaw with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.02% of people over 25 have a bachelor's degree or advanced degree.